hmesha/quantum-object-trader/docs/technical_analysis.md

 ## Overview

-The technical analysis component is implemented through a specialized Technical Analysis Agent in the Swarm framework.
+The technical analysis component is implemented through a specialized Technical Analysis Agent in the Agents SDK framework.
 This agent analyzes market data using various technical indicators and provides trading signals to the system.

 ## Agent Implementation